schw1erig/commonSonar/docs/SoftwareRequirementsSpecification.md

   -	Storing Data:
     The Data will be stored in a Database System.
   - Topic:
-    The user can write a topic of interesst with an input option or choose a topic with proposal topics.
+    The user can write a topic of interest with an input option or choose a topic with proposal topics.

 ## 1.3 Definitions